HarcourtsAcademy/grav-ha-user/pages/05.about/05.faq/06.nz-nat-cert/01.nz_nat_cert/modular_sidebar.md

 - Harcourts Academy [Getting Started the Harcourts Way](/courses/sales/getting-started-the-harcourts-way): $705.00 (inc. GST)
 - Real Estate Agents Authority Licence: $1132.00 (inc. GST)

-## What does the Open Polytechnic charge for their National Certificate in Real Estate (Salesperson) course?{#openpolytechnic}
+## What does the Open Polytechnic charge for their New Zealand Certificate in Real Estate (Salesperson) course?{#openpolytechnic}
-The Open Polytechnic publishes the cost of their National Certificate (Salesperson) course on their website.
-[View their prices](http://www.openpolytechnic.ac.nz/qualifications-and-courses/nc154303-national-certificate-in-real-estate-salesperson-level-4).
+The Open Polytechnic publishes the cost of their New Zealand Certificate (Salesperson) course on their website.
+[View their prices](https://www.openpolytechnic.ac.nz/qualifications-and-courses/nz3111-new-zealand-certificate-in-real-estate-salesperson-level-4/).